 LABEL DESCRIPTION Port Enter the port number upon which the manager listens for SNMP traps.
 Username Enter the user name to be sent to the SNMP manager along with the SNMP v3 trap.
+The string should not contain [?], [ ], [ ' ], [ , ], [ : ], or space.
 This user name must match an existing account on the Switch (configured in the SYSTEM > SNMP > SNMP User screen).
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.